openvino/mtb-solidity/documentation.md

 - Handles phase boundary cases by allocating the USD contribution across both phases, updating `tokensSold` accordingly.
 - Shares the same lifecycle as the basic crowdsale (wallet-controlled finalize, cap enforcement, immediate ETH forwarding).
 - Includes helpers for price introspection (`getRate`, `getWeiAmount`, `getEthUsdPrice`).

+**Crowdsale stages and deployment**
+- Stage 1: initial USD price and phase cap (`ratePhaseOne`, `phaseOneTokenCap`).
+- Stage 2: higher USD price once phase 1 cap is reached (`ratePhaseTwo`).
+- Deployment flow: deploy the token, deploy the crowdsale with caps/rates + price feed, fund the crowdsale with tokens, then open the sale window.

+**Alternative: crowdsale in gOVI**
+Early investors may prefer the governance wrapper gOVI instead of OVI, therefore the crowdsale can be structured to sell gOVI directly.
+This keeps buyers aligned with the token that will trade on Uniswap later and carry voting power.
+It is optional and can be offered as an alternative to selling OVI.

 ## Launch & Issuance Stages
 The launch is designed around explicit stages rather than fixed dates.
 Milestones gate when the next phase unlocks: